Part 3 of the series “Hiring a marketing agency: what you should expect (and what you shouldn’t!)”

 What’s the right agency for you?
-You know it.
 How to nail your relationship with the agency?
-You know that too.
+You know it, as we covered it in our previous articles.
 Now, the next crucial step is to find an effective, consistent way to communicate.

 For example, at Mowgli, our agency, we stand for authentic communication and smart working.
 If our clients don’t value transparency, ethical communication and authentic storytelling, how to align goals and results?
 The same goes for smart working: for us, happy team members are productive members.
 If our clients don’t believe in so as well, misunderstandings could likely arise.